KSAH-42/RabbitOM/README.md

 # RabbitOM

+If you want get more details, you can send me an email to "a.sahnine@netcourrier.com"

 # Introduction

 ![ScreenShot](https://github.com/KSAH-42/RabbitOM/blob/master/Images/OMRabbit.Test.Client.png)

-if you want get more details, you can send me an email to "a.sahnine@netcourrier.com"

 This is a set of classes to used to connect, managed, and received video/audio streams from security camera using standard protocols like: